AHWALab/WAEF5-dockerized/Readme.md

 # Iowa EF5 configuration model

-This repository contains all materials needed for running the EF5 hydrological model for Iowa at a 90m resolution.
+This repository contains all materials needed for running the EF5 hydrological model for Iowa at 1km resolution.

 ---